Stewards of Children

 - Facilitator-led class sizes are usually 25 or fewer individuals and are typically held in schools, youth-serving organizations, churches and public meeting spaces.

-- All program content and concepts are delivered by DVD.
+- All program content and concepts are delivered via a USB drive.
 This ensures high fidelity when training sessions are delivered by different facilitators or are conducted in diverse settings.
 It is also what makes this program unique.

 - A trained, authorized facilitator leads group discussions using pre-determined topics/questions at set intervals throughout the training.